 Saint Paul College School Code: 005533

-Financial aid is money that is available to help students finance the cost of an education.
+Saint Paul College financial aid is available to help students finance the cost of an education.

 Financial aid comes in the form of

 grants (money that the student does not have to pay back),

 loans (money that the student must pay back) and